How Inventors Profit from Inventions

 An invention idea is great if:

-It solves a problem that people want solved (including problems people didn’t know they had) and everyone involved in designing, manufacturing and marketing the product can make better than normal profits.
+It solves a problem that people want solved (including problems people did not know they had) and everyone involved in designing, manufacturing, and marketing the product can make better than normal profits.

-That’s it!
-If an inventor has a product idea that people want to buy and a way to make and sell it at a healthy profit then they’ve got half the battle won.
-Ideally the “people” should be a group that is easy to define and reach.
-This could mean a specific trade group such as dentists or it could mean the broad consumer market – if the product is appropriate for “everyone”.
+That's it!
+If an inventor has a product idea that people want to buy and a way to make and sell it at a healthy profit, then they won half the battle.
+Ideally the target consumer should be a group that is easy to define and reach.
+This could mean a specific trade group such as dentists or it could mean the broad consumer market – if the product is appropriate for everyone.
 Click on the links below to learn more about the process of identifying the potential for success and how to take the first steps to realize that success (while keeping as much money as possible in your wallet).

 Step 1: A Great Invention Idea